Sitecore-Hackathon/2022-E-Square-V/README.md

 ## Usage instructions

-As stated early, This approach uses two layers,

-1. CustomRenderingMiddleware - This exposes a CustomLayoutRequestHandler to be configured in the startup.cs
-1. GraphQLEdgeConnector - This layer will make the GraphQLLayoutRequest to the Experience Edge end point to fetch the page route data.

 ### To make the RenderingEngineMiddleware to use the CustomHttpRequestHandler

-- In the startup.cs file of the RenderingHost, we need to comment out the default request handler and configure our customrequesthandler like below.
+- In the startup.cs file of the RenderingHost, we need to comment out the default request handler and configure our customlayoutrequesthandler like below.

 ![Startup configuration](docs/images/Startup_Configuration.png?raw=true "Startup configuration")